riv-eting/Python-Pipeline-Vir-Trivedi/README.md

 cd Python-Pipeline-Vir-Trivedi
 '''

-In order to procure the transcriptome data, enter the following into the command line:
+In order to procure the transcriptome data, enter each of the following commands into the command line:

 '''
 wget https://www.ncbi.nlm.nih.gov/sra/SRX2896360